 Consuming calcium supplements can increase the risk of kidney stones.
 Take the supplement with food in order to lower the risk of stone formation.

-Colas are rich in phosphates and combine with calcium rich foods to form calcium phosphate stones.
+Carbonate drinks, especially colas, are rich in phosphates and combine with calcium rich foods to form calcium phosphate stones.
 So if you’re prone to kidney stones, avoid colas.

 Reduce the intake of salt and cut back on salty foods like preserves, pickles, papads, sauces, processed foods such as soups, biscuits, cheese.
 Excess salt intake in the diet enhances the excretion of calcium in urine which, in turn, increases the risk of kidney stone.
 Limit salt intake, including table salt to not more than 3/4th to 1 tsp which is 1500 – 2300 mg of sodium.